myduino/Hibiscus-Sense-Arduino/Exercise_01_Strobe_Light/README.md

 **Detail Sketch Explanations**

 The LED is connected to `GPIO2`.
-We want to control the output voltage 0V or 3.3V from GPIO2 to the LED, therefore we need to configure GPIO2 as `OUTPUT`.
+We want to control the output voltage 0V or 3.3V from GPIO2 to the LED, therefore in the `void setup()` function, we configure GPIO2 as `OUTPUT`.
 ```cpp
 pinMode(2, OUTPUT);
 ```